Mount Revelstoke offers a plethora of year round recreation in British Columbia, Canada.

 After waddling back to the car, the return drive proceeds to accommodation at Rogers Pass.
 Tomorrow will be the final hike of this series.
 It is a big one.

-The Asulkan Valley hike to the hut is a world class day hike and cause for significant celebration.
+The Asulkan Valley hike to the hut is a challenging world class day hike.